strix52/LineAssignment/README.md

 ## 💡 Tips & Tricks

 - **Try shape conversion** - Draw a straight line, then convert it to curved or bezier
+- **Use coordinate editing** - Select any line for precise numerical positioning
 - **Use L-shapes** for technical drawings or architectural sketches
 - **Make dashed lines** for guidelines or construction marks
+- **Fine-tune curves** - Use coordinate editing to adjust control points on curved lines
 - **Resize your browser** to see the responsive canvas in action
 - **Mobile drawing** works great - try it on your tablet!